 Some regional and local youth centres provide rehearsal rooms for musicians and bands.
-If they meet certain requirements, they can be awarded the 'Proufsall' label from the ministry of Education, Children and Youth.
+If they meet certain requirements, they can be awarded the 'Proufsall' label (rehearsal room label) from the ministry of Education, Children and Youth.

 The Luxembourg national Music Federation 'Union Grand-Duc Adolphe' (UGDA; Fédération Nationale de Musique du Grand-Duché de Luxembourg 'Union Grand-Duc Adolphe') is the main provider of music education outside school on the local level.
+The local music schools are funded mainly by the municipalities; the state funds up to one third of personnel costs (1998 law).
 It offers placements, summer camps, training and exchange programmes in a variety of artistic fields.
 The young people can participate in music, singing, dance and theatre, during school holidays and on weekends.

-8.6 Developing entrepreneurial skills through culture Developing entrepreneurial skills through cultural activities
+8.6 Developing entrepreneurial skills through culture

+Developing entrepreneurial skills through cultural activities

-The BEE CREATIVE initiative of the ministry of Education, Children and Youth supports the development of entrepreneurial skills by participating in cultural and creative opportunities for young people (see: 3.8 Development of Entrepreneurship Competence).
+The BEE CREATIVE initiative of the ministry of Education, Children and Youth supports the development of entrepreneurial skills by participating in cultural and creative opportunities for young people.
+The objective of the initiative is (1) to enable young people to learn how to create with the help of technical tools and new media (digital literacy) and (2) to promote young people's creativity, talents and entrepreneurship in the context of new information and communication technologies (see: 3.8 Development of Entrepreneurship Competence).